Join Us Next Year for Our 2027 Weaving Retreat!

+More information about Weave Together 2027 will be coming soon.
 Whether you’re a multi-shaft weaver or small looms are more your style, this special event is just for you.
-From March 8–12, 2026, join us in Loveland, Colorado, for four days of weaving, community, and fun.
+Join us for four days of weaving, community, and fun.
 You’ll find much to love in our broad range of courses, all led by top-notch teachers.

 Take a break from your everyday life at the Weave Together with Handwoven and Little Looms retreat, where you’ll learn and weave alongside old and new friends alike.
 Here’s your chance to expand or sharpen your weaving skills on multi-shaft, pin, inkle, tapestry, and rigid-heddle looms.